Unmissable Things to Do in Javea (2025 Summer Guide)

 My recommended classes include Soul & Sea Javea, run by Kate Moss who runs sessions in The Beach House Javea, as well as Cala Blanca beach.
 I also recommend Francesca Stutely who runs daily yoga classes at Monsoon Thai restaurant.

-My favourite walks near Javea take you up some fantastic mountains with incredible views.
+The mountains around Javea offer some of the most spectacular views I’ve ever seen.
 The Montgo mountain looks like an elephant and towers over Javea – you can climb to the top or visit the ‘eye’ cave.

 There are routes available on the AllTrails app which I highly recommend downloading and seeing the routes for Montgo Nature Park.